AkzhanBerdi/bad_dog/content/posts/how-to-build-data-warehouse-in-activity-schema-with-clickhouse.md

 ![](/img/img32.png)

-Here we have defined our columns for Activity-Schema
+Here, we have defined the columns for the Activity-Schema

 - timestamp - is the Date and Time of occured activity;